 develop an enthusiasm and enjoyment of scientific learning and discovery.

-The National Curriculum provides the structure and skill development for the science curriculum taught throughout the school.
+The National Curriculum provides the progression, structure and skill development for the science curriculum taught throughout the school.
 Where appropriate, links are made to termly topics or current affairs, to provide a creative, relevant and balanced programme of study.